larsrh/website/topics/crdt/05-tombstones.md

 What will the programming interface be like?

 Let's start with the most basic example, the Two-Phase-Set (or 2P-Set).
-The intended semantics is _remove wins_, i.e., a value that has been removed can never be added again.
+The intended semantics is _remove bans_, i.e., a value that has been removed is banned from ever being added again.
 This is why it's called “Two Phase”: a value travels through the two phases of _being_ member of the set and _having been_ member of the set.
 Applied to the above transaction between Alice and Bob, the result would've been {2, 3}, because Alice' deletion takes priority over Bob's addition.
 Note that time does not play a role here; even if steps 4 and 5 were swapped, the result would still be {2, 3}.